Click to Read Full Article

 National police clearance sample

-• National Police Clearance System
+What is the National Police Clearance System?

 The National Police Clearance System (NPCS) is a centralized web-based facility for the checking of criminal records and the issuance of police clearances.
 The online system is a significant departure from the old setup in which each city or town has its own database of criminal records.
 The NPCS taps into an up-to-date, nationwide database for the verification of records.